 How to determine your light condition?

 If you are wondering what type of light a certain part of your apartment receives, you are not alone.
 Don't worry.
-Dahing Plants can help you with plant light identification in New York City.
+Dahing Plants can help you with plant light identification.
 Here's a description of the phrases associated with light conditions:

 Indirect bright light-

 This is probably the most common phrase used when informing a plant's light requirements — because it is a sweet spot for virtually all tropical houseplants and some succulents.
 This phrase is used to describe a spot that is simply bright but doesn't have intense sun beaming at the plant.
 However, most indirect bright light plants can handle under 4 hours of direct bright light a day.